Troubleshooting Login Problems

 Introduction

-If you are logged in with this option checked, it confirms there is a problem with PHP sessions.
-Common things to check for include:
+If you are logged in and checked this option, it confirms there is a problem with PHP sessions.

-- The configured session tmp path not being writable.
+• The configured session tmp path not being writable.

-- The configured session tmp path being full.
+• The configured session tmp path being full.

 This is a PHP or environment configuration-level issue.
 Shared or reseller users will require the assistance of their hosting providers.